zmdominguez/zmdominguez.github.io/_posts/2019-07-01-debug-options-info.md

 ### Show Diagnostic Info

-There are a lot more information that affect a user's experience with the Woolworths app other than if they are logged in or not.
+There is a lot more information that affects a user's experience with the Woolworths app other than if they are logged in or not.
 Inventory is different store-to-store, Rewards and offers may be targetted, legal requirements are different based on the state, among other things.

-All of these things may affect the app one way or another, and we use a Diagnostics screen to display all those information (for obvious reasons I cannot put a screenshot here).
+All of these things may affect the app one way or another, and we use a Diagnostics screen to display all those information.

 And with that we wrap up this post on our developer options for UI-affecting variables.
 In the next post, we will talk about logging, Toasts, and more fun stuff! :confetti_ball: